 We decided to take an overnight sleeper train so we can save as much day time as possible.
 That left us with almost 12 hours of free time, so we did a checkout and left baggage at the hostel.

 The first thing we planned to do was to join our first free walking tour ever.
-There were none in Odessa and Chisinau due to lack of tourists in general, but Lviv was another story.
-The city is so crowded with tourist I almost forgot how I hate crowds.
+There were none in Odesa and Chisinau due to a lack of tourists in general, but Lviv was another story.
+The city is so crowded with tourists I almost forgot how I hate crowds.